-- The health insurance company is licensed in the Commonwealth - The insurance product is a fully-insured health insurance plan - The patient's request for external review includes one of these: - o A final adverse determination, OR - An adverse determination, if the patient is seeking an expedited internal review and expedited external review at the same time, OR - A written confirmation that insurance company has waived internal review - The final adverse determination or adverse determination is based on medical necessity - Request for external review filed with OPP within four (4) months of the date from when the patient received the final adverse determination (final denial by health plan). - Request for external review is in writing and on the external review request form issued by OPP
+- The health insurance company is licensed in the Commonwealth - The insurance product is a fully-insured health insurance plan - The patient's request for external review includes one of these: - A final adverse determination, OR - An adverse determination, if the patient is seeking an expedited internal review and expedited external review at the same time, OR - A written confirmation that insurance company has waived internal review - The final adverse determination or adverse determination is based on medical necessity - Request for external review filed with OPP within four (4) months of the date from when the patient received the final adverse determination (final denial by health plan). - Request for external review is in writing and on the external review request form issued by OPP

 OPP makes every effort to assist consumers in finalizing applications that are missing necessary information in their filed request.
 A request is considered incomplete if requisite application components are missing like attestations or signatures.
-The most common reasons for external reviews to be deemed ineligible in 2020 were the consumer requesting external review was covered under a self-insured plan and the request concerned a benefit that was explicitly excluded from coverage.
+The most common reasons for external reviews to be deemed ineligible in 2022 were the request was incomplete, the consumer requesting external review was covered under a self-insured plan, or the request concerned a denial related to cost-sharing.